dcat4/ensembleTax/taxmapper_tutorial.md

     ## 1            <NA>
     ## 2 Pseudonitzschia

 We see that despite the fact that there was an exact name match, *taxmapper* has avoided making an incorrect annotation in the mapped output. *taxmapper* does this by checking the names to be mapped for taxonomic names that BEGIN with certain words.
-Here's the complete list of what it checks for: "Clade", "CLADE", "clade", "Group", "GROUP", "group", "Class", "CLASS", "class", "Subgroup", "SubGroup", "SUBGROUP", "subgroup", "Subclade", "SubClade", "SUBCLADE", "subclade", "Subclass", "SubClass", "SUBCLASS", "subclass", "incertae sedis", "INCERTAE SEDIS", "Incertae sedis", "Incertae Sedis", "incertae-sedis", "INCERTAE-SEDIS", "Incertae-sedis", "Incertae-Sedis", "incertae\_sedis", "INCERTAE\_-SEDIS", "Incertae\_sedis", "Incertae\_Sedis", "incertaesedis", "INCERTAESEDIS", "Incertaesedis", "IncertaeSedis", "unclassified", "UNCLASSIFIED", "Unclassified", "Novel", "novel", "NOVEL", "sp", "sp.", "spp", "spp.", "lineage", "Lineage", "LINEAGE"
+Here's the complete list of what it checks for: "Clade", "CLADE", "clade", "Group", "GROUP", "group", "Class", "CLASS", "class", "Subgroup", "SubGroup", "SUBGROUP", "subgroup", "Subclade", "SubClade", "SUBCLADE", "subclade", "Subclass", "SubClass", "SUBCLASS", "subclass", "Sub group", "Sub Group", "SUB GROUP", "sub group", "Sub clade", "Sub Clade", "SUB CLADE", "sub clade", "Sub class", "Sub Class", "SUB CLASS", "sub class", "Sub\_group", "Sub\_Group", "SUB\_GROUP", "sub\_group", "Sub\_clade", "Sub\_Clade", "SUB\_CLADE", "sub\_clade", "Sub\_class", "Sub\_Class", "SUB\_CLASS", "sub\_class", "Sub-group", "Sub-Group", "SUB-GROUP", "sub-group", "Sub-clade", "Sub-Clade", "SUB-CLADE", "sub-clade", "Sub-class", "Sub-Class", "SUB-CLASS", "sub-class", "incertae sedis", "INCERTAE SEDIS", "Incertae sedis", "Incertae Sedis", "incertae-sedis", "INCERTAE-SEDIS", "Incertae-sedis", "Incertae-Sedis", "incertae\_sedis", "INCERTAE\_-SEDIS", "Incertae\_sedis", "Incertae\_Sedis", "incertaesedis", "INCERTAESEDIS", "Incertaesedis", "IncertaeSedis", "unclassified", "UNCLASSIFIED", "Unclassified", "Novel", "novel", "NOVEL", "sp", "sp.", "spp", "spp.", "lineage", "Lineage", "LINEAGE"

 So, what does *taxmapper* do when it encounters an ambiguous name like "Clade\_X"?
 It doesn't just discard the name.
 Instead, it finds the lowest rank with a non-ambiguous taxonomic name (a name that doesn't begin with a word in the list above), and appends that non-ambiguous name to the ambiguous name, separated by a "-".
 In our example above, this means *taxmapper* was searching for "Bacteria-Clade\_X" rather than just "Clade\_X", removing the ambiguity in taxonomic identity.